Head to Head Survey: Deerfield Healthcare Technology Acquisitions (NASDAQ:DFHT) & Healthcare Services Group (NASDAQ:HCSG)

 |2.00

-Healthcare Services Group has higher revenue and earnings than Deerfield Healthcare Technology Acquisitions.
+Healthcare Services Group has a consensus price target of $30.75, suggesting a potential downside of 2.38%.
+Given Healthcare Services Group’s higher possible upside, analysts plainly believe Healthcare Services Group is more favorable than Deerfield Healthcare Technology Acquisitions.

 89.5% of Deerfield Healthcare Technology Acquisitions shares are owned by institutional investors.
 1.4% of Healthcare Services Group shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary